CorneliaKelinske/The_Brogrammer/posts/2022/12-17-first-dev-job.md

 Less than two months into the new job, and I don't recognize myself anymore.
 I vividly remember telling somebody less than half a year ago that mechanical keyboards were weird and that I hated the sound of my husband typing (Cherry Brown).
 Guess who is clicking away on Cherry Blues now?
 I also invested in a bigger screen.
 But you know what: it's worth it.
 Having the ability to see my ticket, my code editor (in a larger window now) and what I'm producing on localhost has improved my life tremendously.
 Here is a picture of my current setup.
 Luckily my little desk has a drawer.
 Otherwise, I would have needed a bigger desk.
-Shout-out to my son, who let me borrow his Squishmallow as a rubber ducky substitute.
+Shout out to my son, who let me borrow his Squishmallow as a rubber ducky substitute.
 Now I am slightly less crazy because I'm talking to the Squishmallow and not myself when I'm coding.

 ![This should show my setup](setup.jpg "This is where the magic happens - or not")